Who I Work With

 Adult relationships stimulate personal development.
 They bring a mix of gratification and frustration that drives personal growth throughout adulthood.
 My responsibility is to facilitate that growth with respect and compassion.

 Partnerships usually have a mix of common desires or goals, and others that may be gridlocked.
 Gridlocks are hard to tolerate but useful for personal & relational growth.
-Growth comes from tension: partners must be self-validating/caring, and at the same time relationally developing their feelings, thoughts and actions.
+Growth comes from tension.

 On one hand, I believe conflict is necessary and good.
 On the other, fights are often very costly and rarely produce benefit.
 Arguing is the middle state, exhausting but useful for learning self-soothing.
 Moving toward productive, respectful conflict and coming to terms with real differences is differentiation in action.